-Unlike the individualistic West, Chinese are influenced by the members of society, as a result their actions, behavior to a great extent are influenced by society, peers, etc. Chinese travel not only for relaxation and fun, but also to increase their social status.
-Traveling abroad for fun increases their personal pride and prestige among peers back home, in addition, it helps them learn about foreign people, places, and experience the culture, as well!
-Also, it gives them a sense of satisfaction that they have spent good amount of money on a foreign trip.
+Unlike individualistic westerners, the Chinese are hugely influenced by the members of their society.
+As a result, their actions and behavior to a large extent are influenced by the people from their social group, family, business partners, peers, etc. Chinese travel not only for relaxation and fun but also to increase their social status.
+Traveling abroad for fun increases their personal pride and prestige among their peers back home.
+In addition, it helps them learn about foreign people, places, and cultures.
+Also, it gives them a sense of satisfaction that they have spent a good amount of money on a foreign trip.

-It is estimated that in 2013 about ninety-seven million Chinese went abroad, this is an increase of about 14 percent from the previous year 2012, the number is expected to grow further to a hundred million by 2015.
-This number stood at 10 million in the year 2000, the rapid economic growth, resulting in increased disposable incomes, urbanization, and finally relaxation of austerity norms by government allowing foreign travel have all helped an increasing number of Chinese travel abroad.
-This number has risen so much that now for every 10 international tourist’s worldwide, you can find at least one Chinese.
+It is estimated that in 2019 about 160 million Chinese went abroad, which is an increase of about Compared, this number stood at 10 million in the year 2000.
+Rapid economic growth, resulting in increased disposable incomes, urbanization, and finally relaxation of austerity norms by the government allowing more and more Chinese to enjoy their holidays abroad.

 Chinese Tourists hail quality not quantity

 There is a growing trend toward the requirement for quality trips.
 Earlier, Chinese usually traveled in large groups in buses to cover most of the places for sightseeing.
 Now they are looking towards more memorable and personal experiences in a foreign country.
 There is also a new type of Chinese tourist who prefers to travel independently, not in large groups like the older generation.

 According to a study published in late August by Hotels.com, 60% of Chinese tourists are now traveling alone.